-Today, if there is a source of modern information all over the world, it is the Internet, the Internet is like a library and the domain name is like a book, you have to enter the name of the book (Domain name) that you want from the library (Internet) and all information of the book (Domain name) is in front of you.
+Today, if there is a source of modern information all over the world, it is the Internet, the Internet is like a library, and the Domain names are like a book; you have to enter the name of the book that you want from the library (Internet), and all information of the book is in front of you.

-The Internet began around 1983, but the world began to know it in the early 1990s when Tim Berners-Lee introduced the World Wide Web.
-Today, the Internet is the only thing due to which all the work is done around the world.
-The Internet has revolutionized how things are valued and the domain has become an incredibly hot asset.
+The Internet began around 1983, but the world started to know it in the early 1990s when Tim Berners-Lee introduced the World Wide Web.
+Today, the Internet is the only thing because all the work is done around the world.
+The Internet has revolutionized how items are valued, and the domain names have become an incredibly hot asset.
 Today many individuals earn large sums only to buy and sell domains.

-For example, In 2011 the Swedish company X Syrian owned the domain icloud.com Apple bought it for $ 4.5 million, which was close to half the company’s full price at the time and many other companies did so.
+For example, In 2011, the Swedish company X Syrian owned the domain icloud.com Apple bought it for $ 4.5 million, which was close to half the company’s full price, and many other companies did so.

-Today it seems completely logical to know the true value of the most expensive domain names on the Internet.
-That is why we have put together a list of the most expensive domains to help you understand what a good domain name is, how they became so valuable and other key features.
+Today it seems completely logical to know the actual value of the most expensive domain names on the Internet.
+That is why we have put together a list of the most expensive domains to help you understand what the right domain name is, how they became so valuable, and other vital features.

 10. Insure.com – $16 Million (2009)

-Insure.com was bought back in 2009 by Quinn Street Inc. Sold for $ 1.6 million and then 16 million after 8 years.
+The Domain name Insure.com was repurchased in 2009 by Quinn Street Inc. Sold for $ 1.6 million and then 16 million after 8 years.
 This was the first purchase by “Quinn Street” in the insurance sector.
-To add a portfolio of high-profile domain names, the company focuses on search engine marketing and performance-based advertising to make commissions to direct businesses to customers.
+To add a portfolio of a high-profile domain, the company focuses on search engine marketing and performance-based advertising to make commissions to direct businesses to customers.

 The Insure.com domain is one of the most attractive websites in their arsenal.
 It also provided articles, quotes, and news about this sector of the industry.
-Such useful information helped secure its place as one of the most expensive domains in 2017 by generating revenues of over $ 400 million.
+Such useful information helped to secure its place as one of the most expensive domain names in 2017 by generating revenues of over $ 400 million.